iKiru-hub/KAMemory/notes/Model idea.md

 - [ ] pc visualization | task
 - [ ] prediction
 - [x] figures but with fewer stimuli
+- [ ] add a sensory cue to the linear track PC simulation

 ---
 **weight change plot**